krzysztofmarecki/OpenGL/README.md

 "R" and "T" to decrease/increase bias (constant value added to normalized depth)
 "Y" and "U" to decrease/increase scale of normal offset bias
 "," and "." to decrease/increase size of ligh source for PCSS
-"Z" to cycle through no AA, Smaa 1x, Smaa T2x
+"Z" to cycle toggle TAA
-"X" to toggle subsample indicies for Smaa
 "F1" to toggle ambient occlusion
 "F2" to show only ambient occlusion
 "V" and "B" to decrease/increase size of kernel for ambient occlusion